botpress/botpress/docs/guide/docs/tutorials/hitl.md

 ## Pausing conversation

-There are several ways you can pause the conversation:
+There is a few different ways you can pause a conversation:

 - from the admin-panel, toggling the appropriate button
 - by performing an API-request: